Blade-Labs-Corp/solend-sdk/README.md

 // 1.
 Initalize market with parameters and metadata const market = await SolendMarket.initialize(
   connection,
-  'production', // optional environment argument new PublicKey('7RCz8wb6WXxUhAigok9ttgrVgDFFFbibcirECzWSBauM'), // optional market address (TURBO SOL).
+  'production', // optional environment argument, you can use the generateConfig function if you're using a custom pool new PublicKey('7RCz8wb6WXxUhAigok9ttgrVgDFFFbibcirECzWSBauM'), // optional market address (TURBO SOL).
 Defaults to 'Main' market
 );
 console.log(market.reserves.map(reserve => reserve.config.loanToValueRatio));